CabinDAO/cabin.city/README.md

 4. To test the Citizenship/Unlock modal locally, run ngrok and update the `NEXT_PUBLIC_VERCEL_URL` environment variable `ngrok http 3000`

+### Troubleshooting

+Sometimes the Fauna GraphQL schema doesn't update correctly, e.g. when updating types for existing queries.
+The quick fix for this is usally to run `npm run fauna -- --mode replace`.

 ### Clear all documents in a collection

 ```typescript